qzdark/wwebjs.dev-guide/src/guide/v2/installation/installing-wwebjs.md

 ```

 :::tip Info
-You have one more folder named `node_modules`, which contains all the modules and one file named `package-lock.json`.
+You have one more file named `package-lock.json` and one folder `node_modules`, which contains all the modules.
 :::

 And now your are done with the installation.
 You are ready to start coding your App.